- About CVVS

 Considering the current ongoing pandemic, the following practices will be adopted by Coastal Valley Veterinary Services (CVVS).
 We are also trying to limit in-person visits to urgent or medically necessary issues, or public health concerns (i.e. rabies vaccines).
 These practices are for your safety and ours.
 If you have any questions, please do not hesitate to contact us.

-1. While at this time we all are feeling healthy, if any of my staff members start to show signs of illness that person will not see appointments, and if I start to feel ill or have any clinical signs of COVID-19 then all subsequent appointments will be cancelled or postponed.
+1. While at this time we all are feeling healthy, if I or any of my staff members start to show any clinical signs of COVID-19 then all subsequent appointments will be cancelled or postponed.

-2. If you or a family member are sick, even if the signs are mild, or if you are quarantined after travel please reschedule your appointment.
+2. If you or a family member are sick, even if the signs are mild, or if you are quarantined after a known exposure or after travel, please reschedule your appointment.
 If your pet needs to be seen urgently, please call and I will try to help as much as I can via telemedicine or other options.
 Please note that telemedicine is only available to current clients with whom CVVS has a valid veterinary-client-patient relationship.

 3. We will maintain a 6-foot distance between a client’s 2-legged family members and ourselves, as recommend by the CDC guidelines for “social distancing.”
 We realize this is difficult and awkward, especially since we are normally very warm and hugging-type people, but nevertheless very important.
 Please consider letting us know if you are immunocompromised.

-6. We will call you ahead of your appointment time to gather pertinent history and any concerns or questions over the phone, in order to minimize contact and exposure.
+5. We may call you ahead of your appointment time to gather pertinent history and any concerns or questions over the phone, in order to minimize contact and exposure.
 We may ask to call you after the appointment as well, to discuss treatment plans or recommendations, if applicable.